thortle/AI-media-sorter/README.md

 3. **Load Model**: Initializes Moondream2 vision model with Apple Silicon MPS acceleration for optimal performance
 4. **Analyze**: For each image, generates detailed descriptions using multiple prompt strategies to ensure completeness (tries 3 different prompts: "Describe this image in complete sentences", "What do you see in this image?", and "Describe this image in detail" - returns the first complete description that ends with proper punctuation, or keeps the longest as fallback)
 5. **Validate**: Automatically checks descriptions for proper completion (ending with punctuation) and attempts continuation if needed
+6. **Quality Assurance**: Post-processing verification can identify and fix any remaining incomplete descriptions (typically <1% of collection)
-6. **Output**: Saves filename and description pairs to the specified text file in a structured format
+7. **Output**: Saves filename and description pairs to the specified text file in a structured format

 ### **Phase 2: AI-Powered Keyword Extraction**
 1. **Load JSON Database**: Reads the structured photo descriptions from `descriptions.json`